ProvableHQ/welcome/documentation/aleo/05_abnf.md

 ---
-id: specification
+id: abnf
-title: Aleo Instruction Formal Specification
+title: Aleo Instructions ABNF Specification
-sidebar_label: Formal Specification
+sidebar_label: ABNF
 ---

-# Formal Specification for Aleo Instructions Syntax

 This chapter describes Aleo instructions by their formal syntax.
 The specification of the grammar is derived from the current implementation of